SpiderNitt/SI-25-Onsites/devops/microservice_application.md

-# Task 2: End-to-End Implementation of a Dockerized Microservices Application with Automated Backups
+# Implementation of a Dockerized Microservices Application with Automated Backups

 ## Problem Statement